 We have programs in place that provide urgent access directly to our cardiac catheterization labs 24 hours daily.
-In 2008, we achieved the national goal of an open artery within 90 minutes of arrival to our facility.
-We have the highest volume of percutaneous coronary interventions in North Texas going back 20 years, and we are one of the most experienced institutions in the area with left main percutaneous coronary intervention, transcatheter aortic valve replacement (TAVR), and chronic total occlusions.
+We achieved and maintained the national goal of an open artery within 90 minutes of arrival to our facility.
+We have the highest volume of percutaneous coronary interventions in North Texas, and we are one of the most experienced institutions in the area with left main percutaneous coronary intervention, transcatheter aortic valve replacement (TAVR), and chronic total occlusions.

 At Baylor, we have access to the advanced generation of all interventional devices including cardiac, carotid, and vascular stents, which means you are being treated with quality technology that is available for your care.

-Interventional cardiology diagnoses and treats heart conditions using minimally invasive techniques often involving catheters, which are small, flexible tubes inserted into the body.
+Interventional cardiologists diagnose and treat heart conditions using minimally invasive techniques often involving catheters, which are small, flexible tubes inserted into the body.
 The catheter is carefully threaded into the heart using an x-ray machine that produces real-time images (fluoroscopy).
 Once the catheter is in place, contrast material is injected and images of your heart are taken.
 Click Here to Launch Cardiac Catheterization Animation

-Angioplasty, also known as percutaneous transluminal coronary angioplasty (PTCA), is a procedure in which a narrowed section of a coronary artery is widened with a balloon catheter.
+Angioplasty, also known as percutaneous coronary intervention (PCI), is a procedure in which a narrowed section of a coronary artery is dilated with a balloon catheter.
 Click Here to Launch Coronary Angioplasty Animation.
 In most cases a stent is placed at the same time.
 Click Here to Launch Stent Placement Animation.
-With these techniques, the physicians on the medical staff at Baylor Hamilton Heart and Vascular Hospital can often achieve results similar to those of more invasive methods like open surgery, while minimizing pain, recovery time, and complications.
+With these techniques, the physicians on the medical staff at Baylor Hamilton Heart and Vascular Hospital can often achieve results similar to those of more invasive methods like open heart surgery, while minimizing pain, recovery time, and complications.
 Our services include: